-\section{Abstract}
+\section{{Abstract}}

-The superconducting diode effect (SDE) refers to the nonreciprocity of superconducting critical currents for the metal-superconductor transition.
-Generally, the SDE has a positive and a negative critical currents $j_{c\pm}$ corresponding to two opposite directions whose amplitudes are unequal.
-It is demonstrated that an extreme nonreciprocity where two critical currents can become both positive (or negative) has been observed in a recent experiment.
+\textbf{ The superconducting diode effect (SDE) refers to the nonreciprocity of superconducting critical currents.
+Generally, the SDE has a positive and a negative critical currents $j_{c\pm}$ corresponding to two opposite directions with unequal amplitudes.
+It is demonstrated that an extreme nonreciprocity where two critical currents can become both positive (or negative) has been observed in twisted graphene systems.
 In this work, we theoretically propose a possible mechanism to realize an extreme nonreciprocal SDE.
-Based on a microscopic theory and a simple valley-polarized model, we demonstrate that depairing currents required to dissolve Cooper pairs can be remodulated under the interplay between the valley polarization and the applied current.
-Near the disappearance of the superconductivity, the remodulation is shown to induce the extreme nonreciprocity and also the current-induced re-entrant superconductivity where the system has two different critical current intervals.
-Our study may provide new horizons for understanding the coexistence of superconductivity and spontaneous ferromagnetism and pave a new way to designing the SDE with 100\% efficiency.
+Based on a simple microscopic model, we demonstrate that depairing currents required to dissolve Cooper pairs can be remodulated under the interplay between valley polarizations and applied currents.
+Near the disappearance of the superconductivity, the remodulation is shown to induce extreme nonreciprocity and also the current-induced re-entrant superconductivity where the system has two different critical current intervals.
+Our study may provide new horizons for understanding the coexistence of superconductivity and spontaneous valley polarizations, and pave a way for designing SDE with 100\% efficiency. }